 Out of 807 participants, 361 people were estranged from a sister, 362 parted ways with brothers, and 118 split from both.
-Though a difficult relationship with a sibling feels especially hurtful and rare, it’s more common than it seems.
+Though a difficult relationship with a sibling feels especially hurtful and personal, it’s more common than it seems.

 But when does a relationship go from unpleasant to toxic?
 And how do you know it’s time to call it quits with someone you’ve shared so much of your life with?

-“There is no black-and-white line of when an individual should cut their siblings out of their life, but there are many questions you can ask yourself when attempting to decide whether or not your siblings are too harmful to hold a valuable presence,” Fuller says.
+“There is no black-and-white line of when an individual should cut their siblings out of their life, but there are many questions you can ask yourself when attempting to decide whether or not your siblings are too harmful to hold a valuable presence,” Fuller advises.

 Consider these queries when dealing with the family member in question: